anirudt/metric-learning-FR/plan.md

 Use a single image for each individual, and try to modify it for simulating several scenarios and try to interpret the relative recognition accuracies amongst them.

 # Immediate Next Day TODOs:
+- Add integration testing methodologies.
 - Testing of PCA, LDA system separately using nearest neighbour methods.
 - Get preprocessing work using SIFT.
 - Integration Testing scripts.
 - Implementations of SVM, kNN.
-- Implementation of LMNN for a first hand impression of how good this distance metric learning method is.
+- and LBP.
+Implementation of LMNN for a first hand impression of how good this distance metric learning method is.
 Also, *consolidate all evidence* to prove that these methods are different from inherent similar techniques like the LDA or SVM.

 # Things Done:
 - PCA, LDA classful implementation.